cthit/2d-platform-game-it/README.md

 # 2d-platform-game-it

 A basic game/framework for a 2d-platformer built with python.
-The point of the project is to be easily modifiable both for people with and without prior coding experience.
+The purpose of the project is to be easily modifiable both for people with and without prior coding experience.

 ---